 Interesting fact: Shortly after Lawrence died, the elephant herds came to his home to pay their respects in their unique way.

-When Lawrence Anthony died in 2012, his wife, Francoise, a chic Parisienne, was faced with the tough task of running Thula Thula without him, even though she didn’t know much about conservation.
+When Lawrence Anthony died in 2012, his wife, Francoise, who was from Paris, was faced with the tough task of running Thula Thula without him, even though she didn’t know much about conservation.
 This moving book reminisces about her life with Lawrence and how she coped with the many challenges after his death.
 It also covers her relationship with the elephant herd, the animal rescue centre she began and the ugly reality of poaching.
 You will also get some great insights into the running of a game reserve.